steven4547466/TermTalk/creating_a_client.md

 * The server list, while monitored, may contain servers with unsavory names.
 If you believe that it should be removed, join the [discord](https://discord.gg/GBzFGPe) and report it.

-* Pinging a server may not always return correct data if the server instance is modified, although we trust users to provide acurate data, be weary of the possibility of spoofing.
+* Pinging a server may not always return correct data if the server instance is modified, although we trust users to provide accurate data, be weary of the possibility of spoofing.